mvolkmann/blog/src/htmx.md

 Its value is a comma-separated list of CSS selectors, include the relative values described in the "Targets" section.

-For an example of using `hx-include`, see the GitHub project {% aTargetBlank "https://github.com/mvolkmann/htmx-examples/tree/main/non-form-submit", "non-form-submit" %}.
+See the working example project that uses `hx-include` at {% aTargetBlank "https://github.com/mvolkmann/htmx-examples/tree/main/non-form-submit", "non-form-submit" %}.